How Can I Prevent My Home from Flooding?

 8. Waterproof valuables

-In addition to keeping valuables in locked containers, it’s smart to waterproof them as well.
+In addition to keeping valuables in locked containers like document safes, it’s smart to waterproof them as well.
 Items like passports and birth certificates should be placed in waterproof cases while stored.

 Ziploc-style bags may seem like a good idea, but important documents will keep better in containers specifically designed to withstand flooding.